 - Kneading is the step after mixing, where you're developing gluten in the dough.
 Gluten provides strength and structure and you'll see your messy, lumpy dough become smooth and fully hydrated by the end of the kneading process.

-Once the dough is kneaded, you'll put it in a bowl or bucket coated with a bit of olive oil and let it rise for 1 hour or until doubled in size.
+Once the dough is kneaded, you'll put it in a bowl or bucket coated with a bit of olive oil and let it rise until just about doubled in size.

-Dough rises faster in warm environments (ideally 72-75F), so if you live somewhere cold you'll want to put it somewhere warm, like your OFF oven with the oven light on.
-If you live somewhere very warm, just check on it a bit earlier than one hour — it might be ready sooner than an hour!
+Dough rises faster in warm environments (ideally 72°-75°F), so if you live somewhere cold, you'll want to put it somewhere warm, like your OFF oven with the oven light on.
+If you live somewhere very warm, just check on it a bit earlier than an hour — it might be ready sooner!

 Here's the dough before and after a 1 hour rise: